dtim/profiling-icons-plugin/README.md

 <!-- Plugin description -->
-The plugin annotates Java/Kotlin methods with gutter icons that display the approximate percentage of time that method was executed during the profiling.
+The plugin annotates Java/Kotlin methods with gutter icons that display the approximate percentage of time the method was executed during the profiling.
 The profiler snapshot to visualize is loaded using the Tools/Load Profiler Snapshot menu action.

 The plugin is a work in progress.
 It currently supports Async Profiler